meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Here are my results for different array sizes (set at compile time with the `SIZE` macro):

-{::comment}
-"Plot of..." is the images alt text (https://en.wikipedia.org/wiki/Alt_attribute).
-It is displayed when the image cannot be rendered and may be read aloud by screen readers used due to visual impairment.
-It is also processed by search engine bots.
-{:/comment}
 ![Plot of the average number of CPU cycles one access takes vs. the array size; the differences are due to how much of the array fits into which CPU cache][access-time-plot]{:.chart}

-{::comment}
-    The text in quotes is the image's title.
-It's optional and shown on mouseover as a tooptip.
-It can be used to give additional information.
-{:/comment}
 [access-time-plot]: {{ "/assets/cache-paper/access-time-plot.svg" | relative_url }}
     "There is a table with the exact numerical results further down."